davidkorff/IMSSync_App/RSG_Integration_2/PROGRESS.md

 From the latest test run, we discovered:

-1. **Quote ID Extraction**: The error messages reveal the integer quote ID (e.g., "quote ID 613653")
+1. **Quote ID Extraction**: The error messages reveal the integer quote ID (e.g., "quote ID 613655")
-2. **DataAccess Parameter Format UNSOLVED**: Still getting "Parameters must be specified in Key/Value pairs" error
+2. **DataAccess Parameter Format SOLVED**: Fixed using ArrayOfString type from WSDL
 3. **Stored Procedures Status**:
    - `spGetQuoteOptions_WS` EXISTS and expects `@QuoteOptionGuid` parameter
+   - Successfully called and returned Quote Option ID 2299500
-   - `spGetTritonQuoteData_WS` was created by user but still has parameter format issues
+   - XML response parsing was failing but has been fixed

 #### Current Bind Flow Understanding